elivz/vz_url/README.markdown

 Requirements
 ------------

-Your server will need to have the CURL library installed and enabled for the link checking to work.
+Your server will to be running at least PHP 5.2 and have the CURL library installed and enabled for the link checking to work.

 Installation & Updates
 ----------------------